ooRexx/ooRexx/samples/windows/oodialog/simple/ReadMe.txt

     a dialog control using the created font.
 It is also an example of a multi-line edit control and shows how to enable and disable buttons.

-    - PaidHolidays.rex
+    - SimpleMonthCalendar.rex

-    Shows how to use a MonthCalendar control, inlcuding responding to the GETDAYSTATE event.
-Also shows how to: restrict the time span shown in the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.
+    Shows how to use a month calendar control in a rc dialog and how to respond to selected date changes.